deadlyvipers/dojo_rules/introduction.md

-Hello my name is gyzpunk.
+Hello my name is gyzpunk, my favorite codeschool path is JavaScript.
 I'd like to introduce myself for this codeschool class.